UMBC-CMSC636-Team6/UMBC-CMSC636-Team6/README.md

 ## Running Locally

-First, open the file `Team6Dash.py` in a python environment.
+First, open the file `Team6Dash.py` in a Python environment.
 Make sure the environment has the following libraries installed, which are required to run the product:
 - `pandas`
 - `numpy`
 - `plotly`